CMG Connection Point Status Disconnected | SCCM | ConfigMgr

 Cause:

-The above logs show that remote name was not resolved.
-This was happening as Microsoft has changed the way CMG service name / Deployment name registered with Azure.
+The logs indicate that the remote name could not be resolved, which occurred because Microsoft changed the way Cloud Management Gateway (CMG) service names are registered with Azure.

 Solution:

-Option 1: Keep the Service name same as Deployment name.
+Option 1: Keep the Service name the same as the Deployment name.

 Examples: